-Loaded M&M Oreo Cookie Bars
+The Best Oreo Cookie Bars

-Is there anyone who doesn’t like Oreos and M&Ms?
+If you like Oreos and M&M’s, these are the bars for you.
+Is there anyone who doesn’t like Oreos and M&M’s?
 I hope not.
 Or you may be reading the wrong blog.

 These bars came to be because I was preparing to move and in an effort to clean out my pantry, I started grabbing things that looked like they’d work together.

+Half-eaten package of Oreos.
+Check.
+A small bag of M&M’s that appear to have most of the reds and browns picked out.
+Check.
 A stick of butter, 1 egg, 1 cup of brown sugar, and 1 cup flour.
 Check.
 I always have those items on hand.

-And if you do, you can make these in 5 minutes without a mixer and they’re ready in a half hour.
+And if you do, you can make these Oreo bars in 5 minutes without a mixer and they’re ready in a half hour.
 Love pans of bars for that reason.
 Fast, easy, no dough to chill.

+I used my easy, no-mixer, go-to blondie recipe that has served me so well over the years, and I adapted it this time by stirring in chopped Oreos and sprinkling on M&M’s.
 It’ll seem like there are more Oreos than batter, and that’s correct.
 Such a such a good problem to have.

 I used Birthday Cake Oreos, which have birthday cake flavored-filling, but don’t go out of your way for them.
 They hardly seem different from original Oreos to me.